dotCMS/support-cache-debugger/README.md

 This will return some basic information of an asset, like

 - Asset Identifier.
 - Permissions Stored directly in DB.
-In case this asset inherits permissions from a parent permissionable, it will permissions from it instead.
+In case this asset inherits permissions from a parent permissionable, it will return permissions from it instead.

 `http://localhost:8080/api/supportDebugger/fullReindex/amountOfShards/{amountOfShards}`